 Exhibits The Society sponsors one or two exhibits annually which are open to the public.
 The shows often include demonstrations as well as a marketplace providing a fantastic opportunity to purchase high quality plants, bonsai containers and the special tools helpful in developing fine bonsai.

-Instruction and Mentorship The Society offers three mentoring opportunities each month.
+Instruction and Mentorship The Society offers up to three mentoring opportunities each month.
 Our 101 classes are for members with little or no experience.
 Through lecture and hands-on, we teach the basics of bonsai, including wiring, styling, repotting, fertilizing, and the basics of tree care.
 101 is a series of 7 monthly lessons, each building on the prior classes.
 All tools and materials are made available.
 The most recent 101 class was split into two identical classes to accommodate the volume of requests.
 Mentorship 102 is a less formal environment where members may drop in to learn more advanced techniques and get individual help on specific projects.
 Mentorship 103 is designed for members with more experience who are looking for instruction advanced techniques.
 Mentorship 103 is occasionally disbanded due to the high demand for Mentorship 101, but is expected to be offered occasionally.
 In addition, several members provide individual lessons.
 A list of Local Bonsai Resources may be found under the Resources menu.

 Lending Library The Society maintains a comprehensive library of published material and videos on bonsai and related topics.
 The library is open one hour before meetings for your convenience.
 Continually updated with newly published books and periodicals, the library provides a valuable source of information to increase the knowledge and skill of both the novice and the expert alike.
 Checkout the library at the monthly meetings.